DaAlbrecht/parking-garage/documentation/latex-pdf/content/index.md

 # System architecture and design

-The new parking garage software for ParkingTown is a web-based sveltekit  application. [@svelte] The Application will be delivered as a state-of-the-art OCI-compliant container image. [@OCI] Database access is handled by the ORM [@ORM] prisma [@prisma]
+The new parking garage software for ParkingTown is a web-based SvelteKit  application. [@svelte] The Application will be delivered as a state-of-the-art OCI-compliant container image. [@OCI] Database access is handled by the ORM [@ORM] prisma [@prisma]

 Prisma allows a wide variety of SQL-based database providers.

-## Svelte / Sveltekit
+## Svelte / SvelteKit

 ### What is Svelte